Residential Construction Loans

 Construction Loan Overview

-- One Time Close/All-in-One Construction to Permanent Loans – 30 year loan term, fixed for the first 5, 7 or 10 years.
+- One Time Close/All-in-One Construction to Permanent Loans – 30 year fixed loan term, or fixed for the first 5, 7 or 10 years.
 Allows you to “Lock-In” a single low rate before construction begins.

 - Finishd Value or “As Completed” Loans – Loan amounts are based on the finished value of the completed project and not on the Project Cost itself.
 This means significantly less “cash out-of-your-pocket” and more toward covering 100% of your construction costs.